 A person can consider searching for a specialist sex counselor or therapist with the American Association of Sexuality Educators, Counselors and Therapists (AASECT) directory.

 Several medications can help those with PE, including:

 - SSRI antidepressants, such as escitalopram (Lexapro), sertraline (Zoloft), paroxetine (Paxil)

 - phosphodiesterase-5 inhibitors, such as sildenafil (Viagra, Revatio), tadalafil (Cialis, Adcirca), vardenafil (Levitra, Staxyn)

 A doctor may prescribe these medications for on-demand use or daily use.
 They may also recommend combining them with other treatments, such as behavioral changes.

-Promescent spray is a type of delay spray that helps those with PE to delay ejaculation.
+Promescent spray is a type of anesthetic spray that helps those with PE delay ejaculation.
 It works by desensitizing the nerves within the penis.
-Other delay sprays on the market work similarly.
+Other delay sprays on the market work in the same way.

 From a limited number of studies, Promescent spray appears to treat the symptoms of PE in some people.
-It is a relatively low-risk option.
+However, more up-to-date studies are needed.

-Those who do not experience benefits from delay sprays should see their doctor for other treatment options and to check for an underlying condition that may require treatment.
+Those who do not experience benefits from delay sprays should speak with a doctor about other treatment options and check for any underlying conditions that may be causing PE and require treatment.